Terre Hill, Pennsylvania

 Terre Hill is a borough in Lancaster County, Pennsylvania, United States.
 The population was 1,363 at the 2020 census.

 History

 Terre Hill was formerly known as "Fairville".
 It was incorporated as a borough in 1907 after a successful court battle to separate from East Earl Township.

 The borough was once considered to be the hub of cigar-making in Lancaster County.
 One of its most recognizable landmarks is the 19th-century clock at the borough hall.

 Terre Hill has the second fewest residents of any incorporated borough in Lancaster County, with the exception of Christiana.
-Terre Hill has no traffic lights as of 2021.
+Terre Hill has no traffic lights as of 2025.

+The first four-way stop in Terre Hill was created at the intersection of East Main Street and Earle Street in spring 2023.
+To create the four-way stop, two stop signs were added to East Main Street at the approaches to the already installed stop signs at Earle Street.
+The four-way stop was initially created with temporary stop signs during the closure of a section of PA Route 625 for underground pipe work.
+Shortly thereafter, the stop signs were made permanent.

 Geography

 Terre Hill is located in northeastern Lancaster County at 40°9′27″N 76°3′1″W (40.157565, -76.050410).
 Pennsylvania Route 897 is the borough's Main Street, leading north 6 mi to Swartzville and south 4 mi to East Earl.
 Terre Hill is 18 mi northeast of Lancaster, the county seat, and 16 mi southwest of Reading.

 According to the United States Census Bureau, the borough has a total area of 1.2 km2, of which 1046 sqm, or 0.09%, are water.
 The community is on high ground overlooking the Weaverland Valley of eastern Lancaster County and is part of the watershed of the Conestoga River, a southwest-flowing tributary of the Susquehanna River.